Learning Confidence Ellipsoids and Applications to Robust Subspace Recovery: Introduction

 Moreover, our algorithm deviates significantly from the approach of \cite{gao2025confidence} which leveraged a new connection to robust high-dimensional estimation.
 In contrast, we design and analyze a natural iterative algorithm based on the rich primal-dual structure of the {\em minimum volume enclosing ellipsoid} problem, and the {\em D-optimal design} problem,\footnote{The dual to the minimum volume enclosing ellipsoid SDP is the well-studied {\em D-optimal design} problem or equivalently the {\em G-optimal design} problem in statistics and experimental design, that tries to weight the covariates of a linear regression problem to minimize the variances of the predictions~\cite{Toddbook}.
 See also \cite{nikolov2015max, singh2016maxdet} for the ``integral'' version of the problem and other interesting variants. } and serves as a potential subroutine for other robust estimation tasks.

-Our algorithm achieves a factor $\Gamma=\beta^{\gamma}$ with coverage $1-O(\alpha/\gamma)$.
-The factor $\Gamma$ is at best $\beta^{O(\alpha)}$ (for a small constant $\gamma$).
-Our next result shows that such a loss is almost unavoidable (up to a constant factor in the exponent) even when we allow for some multiplicative loss in $\alpha$, assuming the well-studied {\em small set expansion (SSE)} conjecture of Raghavendra and Steurer~\cite{raghavendra2010graph}, which is closely related to the unique games conjecture~\cite{khot2003UGC}.
+Our next result shows that the dependence on $\beta$ in the factor $\Gamma$ (and the volume approximation) is unavoidable (up to a constant factor in the exponent), even when we allow for some slack in the missed coverage $\alpha$.
+This is assuming the well-studied {\em small set expansion (SSE)} conjecture of Raghavendra and Steurer~\cite{raghavendra2010graph}, which is closely related to the unique games conjecture~\cite{khot2003UGC}.
+In fact the hardness holds for $\Gamma = \beta^{\Omega(1)}$; hence achieving a factor $\Gamma = \beta^{o(1)}$ requires some loss in coverage.

-\anote{Liren, please verify this statmeent. } \begin{itheorem}[SSE-hardness for intractability of $\Gamma=\beta^{\Omega(\alpha)}$] Assuming the Small-Set Expansion conjecture, there exists small constants $\alpha, \eta>0$ such that no polynomial-time algorithm when given as input $n$ points with a $\beta$-conditioned ellipsoid containing a $1-\alpha$ fraction of them can achieve a factor $\Gamma < \beta^{O_\eta(\alpha)}$ with coverage $1-(1+\eta)\alpha$. \end{itheorem}
+\anote{Liren, please verify this statement. } \begin{itheorem}[SSE-hardness] Assuming the Small-Set Expansion conjecture, there exist small constants $\alpha, \delta>0$ and $\beta_0 \ge 1$ such that for {any} (sufficiently) large $\beta \ge \beta_0$, no polynomial-time algorithm when given as input $n$ points with a $\beta$-conditioned ellipsoid containing a $1-\alpha$ fraction of them can achieve a factor $\Gamma < \beta^{\delta-o(1)}$ with coverage $1-(1+\delta)\alpha$. \end{itheorem}

-See Theorem~\ref{thm:SSE-hard} in Section~\ref{sec:SSE-hard} for a formal statement.
+See \Cref{thm:SSE-hard} in \Cref{sec:SSE-hard} for a formal statement.
 This hardness result is based on the hardness for robust subspace recovery due to Hardt and Moitra~\cite{HardtMoitra13}, and already suggests a strong connection between the two problems.